BrooklynXYZ/degenforge/README.md

 ## 🏆 Acknowledgments

-Built with ❤️ for the Mezo Hackathon, bringing together the best of Bitcoin security, Internet Computer innovation, and Solana DeFi performance.
+Built with ❤️ for the ICP Hackathon, bringing together the best of Bitcoin security, Internet Computer innovation, and Solana DeFi performance.

 ---